 - Provide enterprise admin account credentials for your local Active Directory

-- Select the desired local AD to synchronize (most organizations have just one so that’s easy)
+- Select the desired local AD to synchronize (most organizations have just one, so that’s easy)

-- Select which OU’s to synchronize (initially you should select a test OU with a few test users to verify the synchronization)
+- Select which OUs to synchronize (initially, you should select a test OU with a few test users to verify the synchronization)

 The above basic settings will fit most scenarios.
-Once the wizard is completed you can start the synchronization.
+Once the wizard is completed, you can start the synchronization.

 3. Synchronize Azure AD Connect

-Azure AD Connect has it’s own data store called the Metaverse.
-When Azure AD Connect synchronizes your local AD with the Office 365 Azure AD it actually:
+Azure AD Connect has its own data store called the Metaverse.
+When Azure AD Connect synchronizes your local AD with the Office 365 Azure AD, it actually:

 - Synchronizes your local Active Directory into the Azure AD Connect Metaverse

-- Synchronizes your Azure AD Connect Metaverse into the Office 365 Azure AD
+- Synchronizes your Azure AD Connect Metaverse into the Office 365 Azure AD (Entra ID)

-The Metaverse get’s populated by the initial synchronization which can be started either from the Azure AD Connect installation wizard or fired using the following PowerShell command:
+The Metaverse gets populated by the initial synchronization, which can be started either from the Azure AD Connect installation wizard or fired using the following PowerShell command:

 Import-Module ADSync

-- Tip!
+Start-ADSyncSyncCycle -PolicyType Delta - Tip!
 Make sure that the Azure AD Connect configuration tool is not open (on any server) - otherwise Start-ADSyncSyncCycle will be blocked from performing synchronizations.

 The following shows you how sample attributes are replicated from your local Active Directory to the Azure AD Connect Meta Verse to Office 365 Azure AD: